 There is nothing easy about watching your parents age if you live far away.
-But there are ways to help.
+But you can help.
 Learn how to care for aging parents from a distance.

 You can help your elderly parents no matter how close – or how far away -you live.